ruarai/pk_model/README.md

 This repository contains the code necessary to fit, predict and evaluate the *Plasmodium knowlesi* risk model as published in: https://www.medrxiv.org/content/10.1101/2023.08.04.23293633v1

-### Data Requirements

- - Parasite infection/species occurrence data (not necessarily *Plasmodium knowlesi*) with longitude/latitude
- - Some number of environmental covariate rasters

-### Data Processing

-A number of data preprocessing steps must be performed before the model can be fit.
-This consists of:

-- Collating *Pk* occurrence data into a common database and filtering under some requirements (see `code/R/preprocessing`)

-- Producing a number of raster covariates from disparate sources under a common grid projection (see `code/R/covariate_formation`)

-### Model fitting and prediction

-The process of fitting the boosted regression tree model has been broken down into three stages to allow for the running of the model on a cluster system (SPARTAN).
-These are:

-- Splitting the data into *m* sets of *n* bootstraps each (`split_bootstraps.R`, `split_bootstraps.slurm`)
-- Fitting the model *mn* times (`run_model.R`, `model_run.slurm`)
-- Producing predictions for the model *mn* times (`produce_predictions.R`, `produce_predictions.slurm`)

-### Analysis

-The directory `code/R/figures` contains a number of R scripts to produce plots, tables and maps.

 ## Packages